DJ-github88/Descension/docs/SPELL_WIZARD_TO_SPELLCARD_TEMPLATE.md

 **Global Triggers:**
 - Used for REACTION, PASSIVE, TRAP, and STATE spell types
-- Displayed as a header section before all effects (when wrapped together)
+- Displayed in a "Spell Triggers" section at the top when they don't have conditional formulas
+- When conditional formulas exist: triggers are shown with their formulas in the effect sections (not as standalone)
-- Format: "Triggers - ALL/ANY" followed by list of trigger conditions
+- Format: Clear "Spell Triggers" header with trigger conditions in intuitive "If..." format

 **Trigger Role:**
 - `mode`: 'CONDITIONAL', 'AUTO_CAST', 'BOTH'